k-e-l-s/A-A2/README.md

 - App
      - src (contains app files for the app)
        - main (the main files that run the app)
-         - java/com/kzirk/assignment2 (the container that holds the code that I wrote)
+         - java/com/kzirk/assignment2 (the container that holds runnable code)
            - composables (these are custom made UI pieces that can be combined and used on a page)
              - backgrounds (holds all the backgrounds that I used for the app, setting the image as a background, making sure it fills the background, and making sure it's put behind everything on screen)
              - forms (this contains any forms that a user would want to input anything for)